Local scholarships strengthen nursing workforce

 Significant donations from area donors made it possible to more than double the number of scholarships from last year, said Charles Baumann, a retired accountant and longtime community leader who serves as SNAC’s volunteer co-chair and business advisor.

-“Helping area nurses obtain advanced degrees not only helps counter the local nursing shortage, it also equips our nurses with the knowledge and expertise to help guide patients and our community through all complex medical situations, not just emergencies like COVID-19,” Baumann said.
+“Helping area nurses obtain advanced degrees not only helps counter the local nursing shortage,” Baumann said.
+“It also equips our nurses with the knowledge and expertise to help guide patients and our community through all complex medical situations, not just emergencies like COVID-19.”

 Post a comment as